Chia-Wei-Wu/training-gptoss/README.md

 ## Inference

-Firstly, merge the fine-tuned weights with the base model, and use this model for inference.
+Merge the fine-tuned weights with the base model, and use this model for inference.

 ```bash
 python chat_template.py
 ```
-## Note
-1. train_unsloth.py runs faster than train_tf.py.

 ## References